We may earn income from links in this post. Please read this Disclosure for details.

 This 4.5 hour Florence Home Cooking Class begins with shopping for ingredients in the tiny shops and markets of the bohemian neighbourhood of Oltrarno.

-Then, you’ll have a hands-on cooking class in a local chef’s Tuscan home.
+Then, you’ll have a hands-on cooking class in a local chef’s historic home.

 During the class you’ll learn how to make various types of pasta, you’ll sample appetizers, sip wine and then craft your own panna cotta dessert.